Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/top/02_omega_mf.en.md

 </table>

 After *Pile Pitch* resolves, the eye will cast *Cosmo Memory*, another raid-wide.
-Because *Cosmo Memory* is cast by the Eye, this damage cannot be mitigated through targeted debuffs *(Addle, Dismantle, Feint, Reprisal)*.
+Because *Cosmo Memory* is cast by the untargetable Optical Unit, this damage cannot be mitigated by targeted debuffs *(Addle, Dismantle, Feint, Reprisal)*.

 With no other mechanics left in the phase, the party must defeat Omega-M, followed by Omega-F (in that order) before Omega-F's *Laser Shower* resolves as